ska-sa/katgpucbf/doc/xbgpu.networking.rst

 SPEAD2 implements a transport using the ibverbs library for high-performance networking.
 This is the udp_ibv transport.
 The udp_ibv transport uses ibverbs both for sending and receiving data.
-Using ibverbs for ethernet NIC acceleration is not very well documented online.
+Using ibverbs for Ethernet NIC acceleration is not very well documented online.
 SARAO has produced this `ibverbs sample project`_ to demonstrate how to use ibverbs and explain how it functions.
 A deep understanding of ibverbs is not required here as SPEAD2